Hunter looking through binoculars

 Best Camo for Spring Turkey Hunting: Pattern & Gear Recommendations

 Depending on the hunting zone, your spring woods may still be gloomy-looking, meaning no appearance of buds.
-In this case, a leafy suit (Ie. leafy ghillie suit) is still recommended.
-If your budget doesn’t permit a leafy suit, find a camo pattern like the Realtree Timber to help you blend in with the leafless trees and leafy ground.
+In this case, a leafy suit (Ie. leafy ghillie suit) is still a recommended camo for early season turkey hunting.
+If your budget doesn’t permit a leafy turkey hunting suit, find a camo pattern like the Realtree Timber to help you blend in with the leafless trees and leafy ground.

-For hunting woods with signs of fresh growth, opt for something like the Realtree Edge camo pattern and colouring.
-This pattern also works great in the early fall when the leaves change to a yellowy brown.
+When hunting woods with signs of fresh growth, opt for something like the Realtree Edge spring camo patterns and colouring.
+This patterned camouflage for turkey hunting also works great in the early fall when the leaves change to a yellowy brown.

 PRO TIP

-Select a camo pattern with the right amount of green to help you blend in with new growth.
-Too much, and you’lllook out of place.
+Select a turkey camo pattern with the right amount of green to help you blend in with new growth.
+Too much, and you’ll look out of place.

 Realtree Edge Pattern